• Skip to primary navigation

 Notes

-• I prefer to make this recipe with brown sugar mixed with the peaches.
+• I prefer to make this recipe with brown sugar mixed with peaches.

-• Try using a ¼ teaspoon each of cinnamon and nutmeg.
+• Try using ¼ teaspoon each of cinnamon and nutmeg.

-• Add 1 teaspoon of vanilla extract to the Bisquick batter for best flavor.
+• Add one teaspoon of vanilla extract to the Bisquick batter for the best flavor.

 • Drain the peaches thoroughly to avoid a soggy cobbler.